Thursday, June 6, 2024

 Junior high school was agonizing for me and many others.
 It was a crucible of terror into which were poured the human contents of a handful of grammar schools, blended and stirred vigorously, simmered in emerging hormones, and shipped off to school on buses for the first time in our young lives.

 My day began a half block from my house on the 900 block of Goodwin Drive.
 It was a convenient location for a bus stop.
 My mother could even see me from the living room window if she chose to stoop beneath the level of the front canvas awnings and crane her neck far to the left.
-I wonder if she did.
+I am sure she did.

-I waited with one or two other kids I knew for years when we trekked together from kindergarten through the sixth grade to James Madison School further down the street.
+I waited with several other kids I'd known for years when we trekked together from kindergarten through the sixth grade to James Madison School further down the street.
 Ours seemed like the first stop on the route, an illusion shattered daily when the doors shooshed open and we mounted several steep black stairs.
-A look into the dead eyes of our driver, already fit to be tied with the ne’er-do-wells at the back of the bus, we turned to face our daily threat.
+After a look into the dead eyes of our driver, already fit to be tied with the ne’er-do-wells at the back of the bus, we turned to face our daily menace.

 The first stop on our unfortunate route was in front of the trailer park store on Algonquin Road, between Oakton Street and Touhy Avenue.
-Behind the store, of course, was the trailer park.
+Behind the store was the trailer park.
 For various socioeconomic reasons, that little parcel of land was a mortar and pestle that ground resident human children into beings that in 1966 were known as greasers.

 The bus loaded quickly as the driver sped through his route, always running late and hoping to shorten the experience for us all.
 It was cowardly to sit as close to the front of the bus as possible, despite the instinct to distance ourselves from the viper pit further down the aisle.
 A seat somewhere amidships drew less attention from the venomous nest, and the tough guys were too enmeshed in the battle for supremacy within their ranks to pay much attention to the rest of us.
 Whatever corrupting force awaited them at home may have promised beatings half to death if reports of misbehavior followed them at day’s end.
 Exiting the bus at school was an enormous relief.
 We scattered to our respective lockers and homerooms.

 The return trip after school was by comparison a dream, a relaxing ride by a different route devoid of the criminally insane.
 By mid-December, the chill in the air and occasional snowflakes sticking to our gloves and sleeves pointed the way to one of the best times of the year.
-Christmas break, two weeks during which we retreated to the warmth and coddled safety of our origin story, like a visit to see Santa at the local department store.
+Christmas break was coming, two weeks during which we retreated to the warmth and coddled safety of our origin story, like a visit to see Santa at a local department store.

 I vividly recall one walk home from the bus, about three blocks, on a late Friday afternoon that deposited me like a playground slide at ground level before a pre-holiday weekend.
 It was cold and overcast.
 The clouds felt like a cozy gray fleece over the entirety of Park Ridge.
 I walked slowly, not at all in the usual rush to get home and start the weekend.
 This break was fourteen days long with the best day of the year in its center, itself like a present waiting to be opened.

 The anticipation began to mount.
 I relished every step of that walk home, examining familiar houses on both sides of the street, each beginning to show signs of Christmas.
-Strings of colored lights on metal gutters, trees showcased in bay windows, and tall red plastic candles on front walkways that said “Noel” beneath an unwavering yellow flame.
+Strings of colored lights on metal gutters, trees showcased in bay windows, and tall red plastic candles on front walkways that said “Noel” beneath unwavering yellow electric flames.

 I’d seen the houses a thousand times, but the large red and blue and green colored bulbs on bushes and trees out front lent them an added dimensionality, like a Marshall Field window diorama.
 They were big glass bulbs, half the length of your hand.
 I was happy to the point of bliss, the morning ride on the bus completely forgotten.